 I don’t make useful things very often, but I know I’ll be using this yarn bowl for years.

-In fact, I’m going to myself a few more bowls, because I’m trying to learn how to do Tunisian crochet with multiple colors of yarn.
-That means I’ll need more yarn bowls to keep all the balls of yarn from getting tangled up.
+In fact, I’m going to make myself a few more yarn bowls, because I’m trying to learn how to do Tunisian crochet with multiple colors of yarn, and I keep getting yarn all tangled up.

 Every winter I decide that I’m going to teach myself how to knit.
 My hands really don’t want to knit, so I always give up – but only after buying a few more skeins of yarn.